vitalyreutsky/vitalyreutsky/README.md

-# I'm a frontend / web developer
+# I'm a wordpress / web developer

 ## Languages and Tools: